 By enabling clients to listen to their different parts – often expressed in feelings, thoughts, bodily sensations or symptoms – I can support and encourage them to free or ‘unburden’ themselves of often extreme beliefs, emotions, sensations and urges that may limit their life in some way.

 As the parts unburden, the system relaxes and clients have greater access to their core ‘Self’.
-As a result the client’s system becomes more at peace and settled.
+As a result their system becomes more at peace and settled.

 I am based near Bath in the South West of England, but also work online with clients who live further afield.
 I offer an introductory session at a reduced fee.